On Ampersands And Standards

 Java Is Now Officially Fast

 I don’t use our product outside of debug mode often enough apparently.
 Having played around with the wiki system I mentioned previously (you do read your planet’s from bottom to top right?), I suddenly noticed that the progress bar our editor applet shows while it’s starting up wasn’t displaying.
 Turns out the applet was loaded and ready instantly so the screen wasn’t getting a chance to repaint.
 Awesome!
-This by the way is only on a 1.
+This by the way is only on a 1.4Ghz AMD machine with 512Mb RAM so it’s about the average for corporate desktops these days, maybe a little above and it is running the Java 1.5 beta which provided some massive improvements in start up time.
+Still, our ActiveX based editor doesn’t load this fast.
+Even better, I’m using an old version of the applet since I didn’t have a recent copy on my laptop when I came home tonight and couldn’t be bothered downloading a new version.
+It should be a faster still with the performance improvements we’ve put in.

 I Love Regex, I Hate Regex